| Didj rhythms can make a solid ground for songs, setting the mood and

 arrangement.

-TRAVELLING SONGS rocks along and TJILATJILA goes to a calmer place. |
+TRAVELLING SONGS rocks along and TJILATJILA goes to a calmer place.
+The heart felt tracks that make up

 |